d4vves/garbage-boy/README.md

 WATCH OUT for Big Ben.
 He's been known to periodically show his smug face around town, and he loathes Garbage Boy.

 TLDR: Move Garbage Boy with the WASD keys and navigate back home to their trash can without touching any of those nasty rats.
-Pick up garbage to keep Garbage Boy happy and gain some sick stat boosts by clicking on it in your inventory panel.
+Pick up garbage on your way home to keep Garbage Boy happy and gain some sick stat boosts by clicking on it in your inventory panel.

 [Play Game](https://d4vves.github.io/garbage-boy/)